shuuumz44/dt/README.md

     -- delete task
 	task delete 14

-	-- mark in progress / complete
+	-- mark to do / in progress / complete
 	task mark 0 14

 	-- list all tasks